litespeedtech/lscache_wp/readme.txt

 The vast majority of plugins and themes are compatible with LiteSpeed Cache.
 The most up-to-date compatibility information can be found [in our documentation](https://docs.litespeedtech.com/lscache/lscwp/thirdparty/)

 == Changelog ==

+= 4.5.0.1 - Feb 24 2022 =
+* 🔥🐞**Media** Fixed an issue where lazy-loaded images would disappear when using custom CSS image loading effects.

 = 4.5 - Feb 23 2022 =
 * 🌱**Page Optimize** Localization is back.